 Keep documentation of the purchases you make and record the time you spend managing your rental property.
 This is one of the most commonly flagged deductions.
 In turn, be sure you’re keeping yourself honest about the breakdown between business and personal use.

 In general, you should file rental property tax deductions the same year you pay the expenses using a Schedule E form.
 The process will be much more manageable if you keep detailed records of all income and costs related to the property as they occur.
 Plus, if you’re ever audited, you’ll have to provide proof for every deduction you claim.

 While we’ve reviewed several rental property tax deductions above, the filing process gets more complicated if you use the rental property as your primary residence at any point in a given tax year.
 Each year’s Schedule E form denotes the number of days that you can personally use your home and the percentage of days that the property can be rented out at fair market value before anything changes.
-In most cases, you won’t be able to deduct expenses or losses for personal use on the Schedule E. You may be able to file them using a Schedule A form, though, if you choose to itemize your deduction rather than take the standard option.
+In most cases, you won’t be able to deduct expenses or losses for personal use on Schedule E. You may be able to file them using a Schedule A form if you choose to itemize your deductions.

 Tips for Maintaining a Strong Financial Life

 - Finding a qualified financial advisor doesn’t have to be hard.
 SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Being able to create a defined budget is a skill that not many people have anymore.
 However, a budget is the best way to ensure that you never fall on hard financial times.
 Budgets can be useful if you’re looking to save up for a vacation or another expensive venture as well.
 SmartAsset’s budget calculator makes it extremely easy to get a plan ready to go.